University Health Service (UHS)

 - Getting meals: We encourage students who feel too sick to leave their rooms to get their meals to ask their roommate and/or their RA to help with getting food from Dining Services.
 UHS has a limited amount of food supplies and may send students back to their room with Ginger Ale, orange juice, apple juice, and crackers.
 You might suggest your student have a small supply of these items (plus soup, tea, and water) in the room to be prepared if s/he gets sick.

 - Missing classes: Sometimes students need to miss class due to illness.
 We encourage students to contact their professors by e-mail or phone.
-We will provide documentation of a student's illness and restrictions, if any, for students who receive care at UHS.
+We will provide documentation of a student's visit and restrictions, if any, for students who receive care at UHS.
 Students can share this documentation with their professors.
 In more severe cases when a student needs to go home to recuperate, we can help arrange for a medical leave.

 The staff members at the University Health Service provide excellent care for students.
 If your son or daughter is sick, please encourage them to call UHS (585-275-2662) to schedule an appointment to be seen by one of our health care providers.
 Our office in the UHS Building on the River Campus is open 7 days a week during the academic year and weekdays during vacations and summers.
 We are here to help your student stay healthy or return to health if sick.